ntustison/Histograms/Text/intro2.md

 additional experimentation, we provide a summary illustration from a set of image simulations in Figure \ref{fig:similarity} which are detailed later in this work and used for algorithmic comparison.
-Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) using two separate data sets:  one in-house data set consisting of 51 129Xe gas lung images and the publicly available data described in [@He:2019aa] and made available at Harvard's Dataverse online repository [@He_dataverse:2018] consisting of 29 hyperpolarized gas lung images
+Simulated MR artefacts were applied to each image, which included both noise and nonlinear intensity mappings (and their combination), using two separate data sets:  one in-house data set consisting of 51 129Xe gas lung images and the publicly available data described in [@He:2019aa] and made available at Harvard's Dataverse online repository [@He_dataverse:2018] consisting of 29 hyperpolarized gas lung images
-\textcolor{blue}{and corresponding lung masks}.
+\textcolor{black}{and corresponding lung masks}.
 These two data sets resulted in a total simulated cohort of 51 + 29 = 80 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
 Prior to any algorithmic comparative analysis, we quantified the difference of